ctr26/ctr26.github.io/index.md

 ---
-title: Craig T. Russell, PhD
+title: Machine Learning Scientist
 layout: default
 ---

-## Virtual Cell & Drug Discovery
+## Virtual Cells in Drug Discovery

-## Personal Statement

 <p style="text-align: justify;">
 Machine Learning Scientist specialising in virtual cell development for drug discovery.
 Strong background in building multi-modal foundation models that integrate epigenomic, transcriptomic, and phenotypic data.
 Experienced in applying AI to biological problems across scales, from molecular interactions to whole-organism imaging, with a focus on practical applications in precision medicine.